Halhul: British Mandate period

 In the 1922 census of Palestine conducted by the British Mandate authorities, Halhul had a population of 1,927, all Muslim.
 This had increased at the time of 1931 census, when Halhul, together with the surrounding Kh.
 Haska, Kh. en Nuqta, Kh.
 Beit Khiran, Kh.
 Baqqar and Kh. ez Zarqa had a population of 2,523 people in 487 houses.
 Except for one Christian woman, the population was still all Muslim.

 In July 1939, during the Arab Revolt, the village was the site of an atrocity committed by the British Black Watch Regiment.
 In an attempt to force the villagers to give up weapons they were suspected of hiding, all the men in the village were imprisoned in a wire cage in the sun with little water.
 According to the British official Keith-Roach, after permission had been obtained, the officers... instructed that they be kept there [in an open cage] and he gave them half a pint of water per diem.
 I saw the original order.
 The weather was very hot for it was summer.
 According to Indian Army Medical standards, four pints of water a day is the minimum that a man can live upon exposed to hot weather.
 After 48 hours treatment most of the men were very ill and eleven old and enfeebled ones died.
 I was instructed that no civil inquest should be held.
 Finally, the High Commissioner, MacMichael, decided compensation should be paid, and my Assistant and I assessed the damage at the highest rate allowed by the law, and paid out over three thousand pounds to the bereft families.Palestinian versions put the death toll from dehydration at 13, with one more person shot as he endeavoured to escape.
 Some witnesses mentioned a second cage, either for women or a 'good' cage with adequate water for men who cooperated.
 A man who was driven by thirst to falsely claim to have hidden a gun down a well was killed when he failed to retrieve it.

 In the 1945 statistics the population of Halhul was 3,380 Muslims, who owned 37,334 dunams of land according to an official land and population survey.
 Of this, 5,529 dunams were for plantations and irrigable land, 13,656 for cereals, while 165 dunams were built-up (urban) land.

-Jordanian era
+Jordanian period

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Halhul was ruled by Jordan.
 In 1961, the population of Halhul was 5,387.